quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

     If you need any help, please sign up to the [Quix community forum](https://forum.quix.io/){target=_blank}.

-## Project Architecture
+## Application architecture

 ![The demo's architecture](architecture.png)

-The solution has 3 main elements:
+The solution has three main elements:

  - Two services to process data